Eastern Ontario Soccer League

 Discipline By Hearing (DBH)

-• DBR is used when the penalty for a misconduct is set (not a range)
+• DBR is used when the penalty for a misconduct is specific (not a range) and/or the penalty is less than $500.00

 • An impartial Discipline Panel hears the case and determines the outcome

-• However, anybody who has received a red card may request a hearing within 72 hours of completion of the game within which the dismissal occurred to the EODSL along with the request for hearing fee of $50.00.
+• Anybody who has received a red card may REQUEST A HEARING within 72 hours of completion of the game within which the dismissal occurred to the EODSL along with the request for hearing fee of $50.00.

 DBR decisions may not be appealed